emiraga/verilogscript/README.md

  * `pipeline`

-   **TODO**
+   *TODO*.

 Coding standards
 ================

 Verilog inherits a preprocessor from C/C++, however Python specifically speaks against it.
-So, now I am in dilema of whether preprocessor is needed.
+So, now I am in dilemma of whether preprocessor is needed.
 For now, I recommend usage of Verilog preprocessor only for defining constants (alternatives?).
 If you make your script unrecognizable with (ab)use of preprocessor, VerilogScript will fail to parse your script correctly.